bluedynamics/vdexcsv/src/vdexcsv/script.rst

                             vocabulary.
 It assume n + number languages of columns after this, starts counting with 0, default 1.
       --ordered [ORDERED], -o [ORDERED]
-                            Wether vocabulary is ordered or not, Default: True --dialect [DIALECT]   CSV dialect, default excel.
+                            Whether vocabulary is ordered or not, Default: True --dialect [DIALECT]   CSV dialect, default excel.
       --csvdelimiter [CSVDELIMITER]
                             CSV delimiter of the source file, default colon.